grid-line

 % over the last 5 years.

-Scientific research has concluded that a healthy gut microbiome prevents disease, improves the immune system, and even regulates brain behavior.
+Scientific research has discovered that a healthy gut microbiome prevents disease, improves the immune system, and even regulates brain behavior.

 Humans need a certain level of good bacteria in their gut in order for it to function properly.